hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 better than what we are doing, and we recommend the note to anyone who wants to deepen their undersatnding of CuTe.

-Our blog post offers a different treatment of CuTe's layout.
+In this post, we provide a different treatment of CuTe's layout.
 [Jay's note](https://research.colfax-intl.com/a-note-on-the-algebra-of-cute-layouts)
 states concise standards to test which layouts are *"admissable for complementation"* or *"composition".* In order to derive such standards, they